Dc-qwerty/Group-4-phase-2-project/README.md

 - Establish **strategic partnerships** with successful studios for enhanced production and distribution

 These insights will serve as the foundation for building a **successful and data-informed movie studio**.

+# Conclusion

+By analyzing financial trends and viewer sentiment, we’ve developed a strategic blueprint for launching a data-informed and competitive movie studio.
+This foundation equips leadership with the evidence needed to make profitable, creative, and impactful decisions.